-Ronald M. Gilgenbach, Yue Ying Lau, Ryan McBride, Nicholas Jordan, David Yager-Elorriaga, Adam Steiner, Paul Campbell
+Ronald M. Gilgenbach, Yue Ying Lau, Ryan McBride, Nicholas Jordan, Paul Campbell, Stephanie Miller, Jeff Woolstrum

 In a z-pinch, a plasma is generated by passing a fast current pulse through many thin metal wires.
 These wires are usually initially arranged in a cylindrical shell geometry.
 After the current pulse ablates the wire material, the strong magnetic forces resulting from the current tend to crush the plasma toward the central z axis of the shell, hence the name “z-pinch.”